ram6ler/normal/README.md

+# normal

-A simple library for working with the normal distribution.
+A simple library for working with the normal probability distribution.

 ## Usage